HomeDev GuideAPI Reference

 • SearchEditors

 • Administrator – Needed to support localized versions of Windows, where the Administrators group was translated.
-The Administrators virtual role runs a localization-independent test for the Administrators group, thus eliminating the need to manually modify web.config or access rights in CMS.
+The administrator virtual role runs a localization-independent test for the Administrators group, thus eliminating the must manually modify web.config or access rights in CMS.

 • Creator – Only used when evaluating AccessControlLists in CMS and returns true if the current principal is the same as the Creator for an ACL.